edgio-docs/edgio-docs/src/pages/guides/next.md

 ## Using experimental-serverless-trace {/*using-experimental-serverless-trace*/}

-As of **v3.16.6**, Next.js apps built with layer0 will use the `experimental-serverless-trace` target by default.
+As of **v3.16.6**, Next.js apps built with {{ PRODUCT_NAME }} will use the `experimental-serverless-trace` target by default.
 The serverless target does not support most modern Next.js features like preview mode, revalidate, fallback.
 For backwards compatibility reasons, the serverless target will still be supported.

-At build time, layer0 will run a trace on your application code and find only the required modules needed to run your production application, then add those to the deployment bundle.
+At build time, {{ PRODUCT_NAME }} will run a trace on your application code and find only the required modules needed to run your production application, then add those to the deployment bundle.

+## Next.js version 12 and Next.js Middleware (BETA) {/*section_next_js_version_12_and_next_js_middleware__beta_*/}

+As of Next.js version 12 the `serverless` and `experimental-serverless-trace` targets have been deprecated and no new features will be supported for these targets.
+This includes Next.js Middleware (beta) and React component streaming (alpha).
+The `{{ PACKAGE_NAME }}/next` connector has historically utilized the `serverless` and `experimental-serverless-trace` targets to create a suitable build output for a serverless runtime.

+As of **v4.13.0** {{ PRODUCT_NAME }} packages, Next.js apps using Next.js versions 12 or higher can opt into using the default `server` target by explicitly setting `target: 'server'` in the `next.config.js` file.
+The `{{ PACKAGE_NAME }}/next` connector will then create a minimal server bundle with requests delegated to a Next.js server instance instead of rendering via serverless page functions.
+When opting into the `server` target you can use Next.js Middleware.

+Future versions of {{ PRODUCT_NAME }} when using Next.js 12 or higher will utilize the `server` target by default.

+### Next.js 12 with server target deprecations {/*nextjs-12-with-server-target-deprecations*/}

+`NextRouter.render404` and `renderNextPage` with specifying a page to render are retired when using Next.js 12+ and the `server` target.
+Requests are delegated to a Next.js server instance which will handle determining which page to render based on the request.
+Prior use cases should now be achieved via using Next.js redirects and rewrites.

+### Middleware caveats {/*middleware-caveats*/}

+When using Next.js Middleware it should be noted that the middleware functions are only executed at the serverless layer, ie after edge cache.
+Middleware that you want to execute on each request needs to have caching disabled explicitly for the route that the middleware is configured to run for.
+Some Middleware use cases such as rewriting the request to another route would be fine to cache.
+These use cases need to be evaluated on a per route basis with caching enabled/disabled based on the desired result.